clgi-technology/clgi-wordpress/README.md

 ssh -i id_rsa ubuntu@<VM_IP>
 ```

-🔐 **GitHub Secrets Configuration**
+🔐 **Terraform Secrets Configuration**
-Add the following secrets to your repository:
+Add the following secrets to your repository for Terraform to use:

 | Secret Name           | Description                                         |
 |------------------------|-----------------------------------------------------|